Skip to main contentClient Model

 Public clients: Used for applications where the client secret cannot be kept confidential, such as single-page web apps (SPA) or mobile apps.
 Public clients are identified by their

-clientId
+clientId only.

 Private clients: Used for server-side applications that can securely store the

-.
-Private clients are authenticated using bothclientId
+clientSecret.
+Private clients are authenticated using both clientId and clientSecret.

 Machine-to-machine (m2m) clients: Used for server-to-server communication without user interaction.
 M2M clients are also authenticated using

-clientId
+clientId and clientSecret.

 Why Clients are Needed